GabrielChurchill/YudokuChallenge/replit.md

 The routing system uses Wouter for client-side navigation between play, leaderboard, and admin sections.
 State management leverages React Query (TanStack Query) for server state and React hooks for local component state.
 The application implements a single-page architecture with distinct views for different user roles.

-**iPad UX Optimization**: The game interface uses a CSS Grid layout with auto/1fr/auto rows to dock the numeric keypad at the bottom.
-The layout includes dynamic viewport height support (100dvh + visualViewport API) and safe-area padding to prevent controls from being hidden behind iOS home indicators.
+**Responsive UX Design**: The game interface uses adaptive layouts based on device width. iPads (≥641px) maintain the CSS Grid layout with auto/1fr/auto rows and docked numeric keypad at the bottom.
+Phones (≤640px) hide the custom keypad and use native iOS keyboard input triggered by cell selection, with a compact three-button action bar (Clear/Hint/Stop) fixed at the bottom.
+The layout includes dynamic viewport height support (visualViewport API) and safe-area padding for iOS compatibility.
 All interactive elements meet 44×44px minimum touch target requirements.

 ## Backend Architecture
 The backend follows a hybrid approach using Express.js for the server foundation with custom route handlers.
 The server provides RESTful API endpoints for game operations, leaderboard management, and admin functions.
 Server-Sent Events (SSE) enable real-time leaderboard updates without requiring external WebSocket dependencies.